luigiselmi/algorithms/README.md

 seam is a path, from the top border to the bottom one, in which each pixel is chosen to have the minimum energy among the adjacent pixels.
 The same applies for horizontal seams that go from the left border of the image to the right one.
 The Java class can be used by a client application such as ResizeDemo.
-As an example the following command removes 100 vertical seams and 50 horizontal seams from an image of 600x300 pixels of a chameleon so that the image size will be reduced to 500x250 but preserving its main characteristics.
+As an example the following command removes 100 vertical seams and 50 horizontal seams from an image of 600x300 pixels of a chameleon so that the image size will be reduced to 500x250 preserving its main characteristics.

 ```
 $ mvn exec:java -Dexec.mainClass="assignments.seam.ResizeDemo" -Dexec.args="resources/assignments/seam/chameleon.png 100 50"